-As we’ve watched battery-powered hedge trimmers grow up in the past couple of years, the lengths and power have moved up with it.
+As we’ve watched battery-powered hedge trimmers grow up, the lengths and power have moved up with it.
 The Milwaukee M18 Fuel Hedge Trimmer boasts a 24-inch blade length and 3,400 strokes per minute speed with a maximum capacity of 3/4-inch.
-The overall build weighs in at 8.66 pounds bare and 11.06 pounds with the kitted 9.0 amp hour battery.
+The overall build weighs in at 8.7 pounds bare and 10.9 pounds with the kitted 8.0Ah High Output battery.
 That battery will get you up to two hours of runtime.

 From there I moved on to some light brush and hedges, most of which were 1/4-inch in thickness or less.
 Again, the hedge trimmer made very quick work of these challenges.
 The nice thing about having such solid performance with the smaller hedges is that it becomes very easy to shape them well since you’re not snagging on slightly larger branches.